c-mart/smog/readme.md

 - `python manage.py db upgrade`
 - Restart your web server:
 - (sudo) `service apache2 restart`

+(As mentioned in the installation guide, future database schema changes probably won't work if you're running a SQLite database.
+If you're using MySQL or PostgreSQL, update on.)

 ## Is smog right for me? / Known Issues
 smog does not yet fully protect against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 This will change when WTForms is fully integrated with the site.